canonical/netbox/charm/docs/tutorial/getting-started.md

 ## What you’ll do
 - Deploy the NetBox charm.
-- Use an external Redis server
+- Integrate with redis using redis-k8s charm.
 - Integrate with the PostgreSQL K8s charm.
 - Integrate with S3 for storage.
 - Expose the NetBox charm with Traefik k8s.